userow/JLAddressBook/README.md

 @end
 ```

-then you utilize JLAddressBook syncContacts to update your core data contacts from the iphone address book
+then you call JLAddressBook syncContacts to update your contacts from the iphone address book

 ```objective-c
 @interface JLAddressBook : NSObject